-Much like the BASS package SIMGOT have supplied two different types of tip packages with the EN700 PRO called Eartips I and Eartips 2.
-Both 1 and 2 comprise of 3 sets of small, medium and large single bore silicone tips attractively arranged in a cardboard tip tray.
+Much like the BASS package, SIMGOT has supplied two different types of tip packages with the EN700 PRO called Eartips I and Eartips 2.
+Both 1 and 2 comprise of 3 sets of small, medium, and large single bore silicone tips attractively arranged in a cardboard tip tray.

 The key visual difference between the PRO and BASS tips is in the coloration.
 Both I and II have not got a unique red and blue hue to the stems for left and right.
-Not that it makes a difference performance wise but it’s aesthetically pleasing as well as a good match for those bought the red and blue EN700 PRO edition.
+Not that it makes a difference performance-wise but it’s aesthetically pleasing as well as a good match for those who bought the red and blue EN700 PRO edition.

 Comfort & Seal

 As with the EN700 BASS, I have no fit or seal issues with the EN700 PRO.
-The nozzle is reasonable in length so tips will play a role and normally silicone tips provide an average seal for me but on this occasion, the supplied tips did much better locking them in fairly tight with above average seal.
+The nozzle is reasonable in length so tips will play a role and normally silicone tips provide an average seal for me but on this occasion, the supplied tips did much better locking them in fairly tight with an above-average seal.

-There is a small amount of in-ward background noise leakage due to the bass vent and silicone tip as opposed to foams but its otherwise not too bad.
+There is a small amount of in-ward background noise leakage due to the bass vent and silicone tip as opposed to foams but it is otherwise not too bad.